Our Prospectus is available here.

 Applicants seeking second or third priority status may be required to give proof of a sibling/parent relationship.

-The school also has a Mainstream Support Programme which caters for the needs of ORS funded special needs students.
+The Lighthouse Programme caters for the needs of up to 25 ORS funded students.